Visit regularly for updates on construction in Beaumont.

 The Capital Program Division directs the development and construction for the City’s Capital Program for general improvement projects.
-Proposed water and sewer projects, administered by the Water Utilities Department are also included in the City’s Capital Program.
+Proposed water and sewer projects, administered by the Beaumont Water Department are also included in the City’s Capital Program.

 In November 2011, the Beaumont City Council awarded a contract to IMS Infrastructure Management Services, LLc (IMS) of Tempe, Arizona to assess the condition of our street infrastructure.
 In January of 2012, IMS started their work.
 IMS utilized a specialized van to travel each lane of roadway to acquire data for the study.
 Included in the acquired data were ways to measure the surface distress and roughness of the road.
 The project was substantially completed in July 2013.
 The graph and spreadsheet below are a way to interpret the Pavement Condition Index (PCI) score for each segment of road maintained in the City.

 The following illustration compares Pavement Condition Index (PCI) to commonly used descriptive terms.
 The divisions between the terms are not fixed, but are meant to reflect common perceptions of condition.